Nashi or Japanese pear: planting, harvest

 When and How to Harvest Them?

-You’ll need to wait 2 to 3 years after planting before your nashi tree bears fruit.
+You’ll need to wait 2 to 3 years for your nashi to bear fruit after planting.
 The harvest of nashis begins in late August and ends in October, depending on the climate.
-Pick them when fully ripe, as they detach easily from the tree, since they don’t ripen further after harvest.
+Pick them when fully ripe, as they detach easily from the tree—they won’t ripen further after harvesting.

 How to Store Them?